-3 Tips to Help New Dads through the First 4 Months of Fatherhood…
+3 Tips to Help New Dads (Survive the first few Months)

 Very few things are as euphoric as having your own kid.
 To be honest, I was kind of a “baby hater” until I had kids of my own.
 Don’t get me wrong, it’s not like I “punched them” or anything… It’s just that I never thought they were cute… And I never wanted to hold them.
 (I literally feel guilty admitting this… Yet it’s also quite liberating).
 Some people would say that I was afflicted with a classic case of “Manliness.”
 Yet, it’s amazing how kids change things.